Peeragogy/Peeragogy.github.io/action.md

 to facilitators or theorists who want to hone their practice or approach.
 Together, we will use our various talents to build effective methods and models for peer produced peer learning.
-We've labeled the stages Week 1 through Week 4, because that's the schedule we use, but if you're working through this on your own, you can choose your own pace.
+We've labeled the phases as Stage 1 through Stage 4, because that's the schedule we use, but if you're working through this on your own, you can choose your own pace.
 Let’s get started!

-# Week 1.
-Setting the initial challenge and building a framework for accountability among participants is an important starting point.
+# Stage 1.
+Set the initial challenge and build a framework for accountability among participants.
+(1-3 weeks)

 *Activity* – Come up with a plan for your work and an agreement, or informal contract, for your group.
 You can use the suggestions in this